Skip main navigation

 American Turtles

-Through the new AZA SAFE American Turtles program, Zoo New England is joining forces with other animal care specialists, state wildlife agencies, academics, non-government organizations and law enforcement to support turtle conservation efforts and combat turtle trafficking.
-Dr. Bryan Windmiller, ZNE's Director of Conservation, serves on the steering committee for this SAFE initiative.
+Through the new AZA SAFE American Turtles program, Zoo New England joins forces with other animal care specialists, state wildlife agencies, academics, non-government organizations and law enforcement to support turtle conservation efforts and combat turtle trafficking.

 Chinchilla

-Zoo New England has joined the AZA Chinchilla SAFE Program to help protect and recover some of the last remaining colonies of the Critically Endangered short-tailed chinchilla in Chile.
-Learn more about these efforts.
+Zoo New England participates in the AZA Chinchilla SAFE program, helping to protect and recover some of the last remaining colonies of the Critically Endangered short-tailed chinchilla in Chile.
+The program focuses on identifying the locations of these colonies and using that data to expand and connect protected areas for population recovery.

 Giraffe